pingswept/me30-website/content/logistics/syllabus.md

 •	**Video Mini-Lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.
 •	**Website Notes** - Added weekly to the course website to accompany the video mini-lectures.
 •	**Recommended Readings**  - Optional sections of the recommended textbooks to supplement videos and website notes.
-•	**Canvas** - We'll use the ME 30 Canvas site to manage assignment submission, feedback, and grades.
+•	**Canvas** - We'll use the ME 30 Canvas site to manage project deliverable submission, feedback, and grades.
+•	**Flipgrid** - We'll use the ME 30 Flipgrid group to gather and manage your weekly video responses.
+Flipgrid is a platform that makes it very easy for students and instructors to prompt, create, organize, and comment on brief videos.

 ### Semi-Synchronous Elements
 •	**ME 30 Slack Workspace** – Interactive discussion platform where you can post questions, frustrations, successes, ideas, at any time of the day or night.
-Instructors and LAs will post times when they will be active participants and able to respond to private messages, but students are welcome to interact via Slack any time.
+Instructors and LAs will be active participants.
+If you're hoping for an instant response, try posting to Slack during an instructor's or LA's office hours, when they'll be on Slack in real time between visits from students.

 ### Synchronous Elements
 •	**Pods** – Via Zoom during regularly scheduled class time.
 The class will be divided into four smaller cohorts, which we’ll call the East, West, North, and South pods, of roughly 16 students each.
-Each pod will meet on Zoom with one instructor (either Kristen or Brandon) and at least one LA, for 40 minutes during each regularly scheduled Tues/Thurs class session.
+Each pod will meet on Zoom with one instructor (either Kristen or Brandon) and at least one LA, for 35 minutes during each regularly scheduled Tues/Thurs class session.
 Kristen and Brandon will rotate on a weekly or bi-weekly basis so that each pod interacts with each instructor.
-North and South pods will meet from 1:30 to 2:10pm ET, and East and West pods will from meet 2:10 to 2:50 ET.
+North and South pods will meet from 1:30 to 2:05pm ET, and East and West pods will from meet 2:10 to 2:45 ET.
 Attendance is highly encouraged.
 Student-to-student and student-to-instructor interaction will be facilitated.
 Breakout rooms will be used, and Learning Assistants will be actively supporting student participation, inclusion, and understanding.
-Project presentations will occur during pod sessions (so attendance is required on those days to earn credit for presentations).
-Instructors will be remote, but a room on campus will be available for those of you who would like to participate in the Zoom sessions while being physically present person with classmates.
+Project troubleshooting and de-brief will occur during pod sessions.
+Instructors will be remote, but rooms on campus will be available for those of you who would like to participate in the Zoom sessions while being physically present person with pod-mates.
 Location information TBA.
-•	**LA Office Hours** – To be scheduled, and to be determined whether in-person, hybrid, or remote
+•	**LA Office Hours** – To be scheduled, likely to be fully remote
 •	**Instructor Office Hours** – To be scheduled, likely to be fully remote

 ## A Week in the Life of ME 30, COVID Edition

-**Thursday 5pm** – Instructors release new video mini-lectures, website notes, suggested readings, and focus questions for the upcoming week.
+**Thursday 5pm** – Instructors release new video mini-lectures, website notes, suggested readings, and crucial questions for the upcoming week.
+You'll be answering these crucial questions in your weekly video response on Flipgrid (due Monday).
-**Friday 5pm** – Instructors send weekly update email with reminders about new resources, new focus questions, and things due in the upcoming week.
+**Friday 5pm** – Instructors send weekly update email with reminders about new resources, new crucial questions, and things due in the upcoming week.
-**Monday 11:59pm (or earlier)** – Students submits weekly 3-minute video response to the week’s focus questions.
+**Monday 1:00pm** – Deadline for you to log in to the ME 30 Flipgrid group and submit your 2-minute video response to the week’s crucial questions.
-**Tuesday class time** – Instructors and LAs meet with student pods to discuss focus questions, demonstrate techniques and concepts for the current project, and give feedback on project prototypes
+**Tuesday class time** – Instructors and LAs meet with student pods to discuss crucial questions, demonstrate techniques and concepts for the current project, and give feedback on project prototypes
-**Wednesday 11:59pm (or earlier)** – Students submit any project deliverables due that week.
+**Wednesday 11:59pm** – Deadline for you to submit any project deliverables due that week.
-**Thursday class time** – Instructors and LAs meet with student pods to follow up on video responses, run project tutorials, and view student-led project presentations.
+**Thursday class time** – Instructors and LAs meet with student pods to follow up on video responses, run project tutorials, and de-brief project work submitted the night before.

 **Daily** – Continued discussion on the ME30 Slack workspace.
-**TBA** – Optional office hours with instructors and LAs.
+**Afternoons and evenings** – Optional office hours with instructors and LAs.

 ## Assignments and Grading